 - Your ENTIRE high school gets unlimited article access to WSJ.com, which they can access from anywhere.
 Think about how useful it would be for different classroom lessons: social studies (What’s really going on in this part of the world?
 What would you do as a world leader?); science (insight into the latest research); technology (talk about the latest trends that excite these digital natives); and more.

 - You can get print copies too.
 If your school is doing in-person learning this year, you can get print copies to use in classrooms, libraries, and common areas.
+At last!
+A chance to finally touch a newspaper!

 - Teachers love it.
 “It was so helpful for our teachers and students to have home access to WSJ during remote learning in the spring,” says Sara, a teacher at Fort Worth Country Day School in Texas.